Pyerter/CSG-Zucchini/README.md

 Master __ /
 ```
 Whenever we merge a Feature branch into the Developer branch, we will use pull requests so that at least one other collaborator can check for merge conflicts. <br/>
-Feature Patches will be small enough there there should not be any merge conflicts.<br/>
+Feature Patches will be small enough there there should not be any merge conflicts.
+The benefit of using Feature Patch branches will allow more than one person to work on a Feature at the same time.<br/>
 When we complete a Feature and merged it into Developer in a working state, we will delete the corresponding Feature branch.
-If we are to work on that Feature again, we will make another branch for that Feature with the same name.
+If we are to work on that Feature again, we will make another branch for that Feature with the same name.<br/>

+Feature Naming Conventions:
+Ftr-feature-name

+Feature Patch Naming Conventions:
+Ftr-feature-name-Ptch-patch-name

-### Game Styles
+### Work Environments

-This game will be a 2D, side-view game.
-There will be mainly hack-and-slash combat, but certain encounters will push the player to focus.
-There will also be a skill tree, where certain skills will alter the visual appearance of the player.
+For building the game, we will be using the latest version of unity, currently: 2021.1.5f1.